USS Fawn

-Supporting operations on various Confederate waterways
+Supporting operations

 Throughout the remainder of the Civil War, Fawn patrolled the Mississippi, Tennessee, White and Arkansas Rivers, also convoying Union Army transports, ferrying troops across rivers, carrying Army payrolls, and often engaging Confederate batteries, cavalry, and foot soldiers ashore.

-For much of her career, she served in the White River, convoying transports and shelling Confederate positions threatening Union troop concentrations.
+For much of her career, she served in the White River, convoying transports and shelling Confederate positions that threatened Union troop concentrations.

 Holed by a hit at Clarendon, Arkansas

 From March through June 1864, aside from a brief repair period at Memphis, Tennessee, she supported Army operations against Clarendon, Arkansas, receiving one hit from a shore battery there.

 Final operations and decommissioning

 From March to May 1865, Fawn patrolled the Mississippi between the White and St. Francis Rivers, then sailed up river to Mound City, Illinois, where she was decommissioned 30 June 1865 and sold 17 August 1865.